Camp Gan Shalom

 Is Camp Gan Shalom a kosher camp?

 Yes.
 All cooking and snacking that we do at camp is kosher.
-To keep our camp kosher, we ask that campers only bring vegetarian or pescatarian lunches and snacks.
-Some great ideas for meat-free lunches include spaghetti, mac n cheese, egg salad, and tuna sandwiches.
+To keep our camp kosher, we ask that campers bring only vegetarian or pescatarian lunches and snacks.
+Great ideas for meat-free lunches include spaghetti, mac ‘n cheese, egg salad, and tuna sandwiches.

 What does a typical day at Camp Gan Shalom look like for our Kehilla campers?

-On Mondays, Tuesdays, and Thursdays, our Kehilla day begins with opening circle, where our counselors welcome our campers, make announcements and lead songs.
-We then break up into our age groups: Bonim (K–1st), Chotrim (2nd–3rd), and Bogrim (4th–5th).
-During this time, counselors run activities geared toward each age.
+Our Kehilla day begins with an opening circle on Mondays, Tuesdays, and Thursdays where our counselors welcome our campers, make announcements, and lead songs.
+We then break up into our age groups: Bonim (“builders,” K–1st), Chotrim (“rowers,” 2nd–3rd), and Bogrim (“graduates” 4th–5th).
+During this time, counselors run activities geared towards each age.
 Next, campers head off to their heetmahoot, or specialty activity, which they choose for the week.
-We dedicate this block of time to learning a skill throughout the week.
+We devote this block of time to learning a skill throughout the week.
 Heetmahoot options in the past have included dance, newspaper, soccer, basketball, cake decorating, and weaving.
 After heetmahoot, we come together for an all-camp activity, which may be a craft, a game, or even a tie-dying session.
 Next, we have lunch.
-After lunch, it is time to change for swimming and then head to the pool.
-When we return from swimming, we switch back into our camp clothes and go to chuggim, or daily choice activities, such as lanyarding, dance improvisation, or Rainstick-making.
+Following lunch, it is time to change into our swimming gear and head to our water play area or local pool, if logistically feasible.
+When we return from swimming, we change back into our camp clothes and go to chuggim, or daily choice activities, such as lanyarding, dance improvisation, or rainstick-making.
 Campers may choose a new chug each day.
 Finally, we conclude our day with a closing circle.
 On Wednesdays, we go on day-long field trips.
-On Fridays, we have a unique schedule based upon the theme of the week.
-We end each Friday with a Shabbat program from 3:00–3:30 pm, which parents are invited to attend.
+We have a unique schedule based on the week’s theme on Fridays.
+We end each Friday with a Shabbat program from 3:00–3:30 p.m., to which parents are invited.

 What are heetmahoot and chuggim?

-Heetmahoot means “specialties,” and chuggim means “classes.”
-Heetmahoot at Gan Shalom are chosen weekly, and may include basketball, soccer, weaving, painting, newspaper, dance, jewelry making, pottery, and many more.
+Heetmahoot means “specialization,” and chuggim means “classes.”
+Campers choose their Heetmahoot at Gan Shalom weekly, which may include basketball, soccer, weaving, painting, newspaper, dance, jewelry-making, pottery, and more!
 Chuggim are our afternoon electives.
 Each afternoon, campers choose which chug they want to attend.
 Unlike heetmahoot, which last all week, campers may choose a new chug every day!

-Please note: This summer, heetmahoot and chuggim will be adjusted to comply with our Covid-19 protocols.
+Please note: This summer, we will adjust heetmahoot and chuggim as necessary to comply with our Covid-19 protocols.

 Swimming